24sr-me/AzBCDR_Lab/README.md

 - Remove backup
   - Browse to production RSV
-  - Under select Protected Items > Backup Items > Azure Virtual Machines
+  - Under select **Protected Items > Backup Items > Azure Virtual Machines**
-  - For each VM select the elipsis (...) > Stop Backup
+  - For each VM select the elipsis (...) > **Stop Backup**
   - Select Delete backup data, enter server name and give a reason
 - Remove replication
   - Browse to recovery RSV
-  - Under select Protected Items > Replicated Items
+  - Under select **Protected Items > Replicated Items**
-  - For each VM select the elipsis (...) > Disable Replication
+  - For each VM select the elipsis (...) > **Disable Replication**
 - Delete both resource groups

 # Details

 ## Paramaters

-prodlocation - defined region for production side of environment.
+**prodlocation** - defined region for production side of environment.
 Defaults set to 'uksouth' but due to bicep limitation location still required to be set at run time.

-drlocation - region to be used for recovery.
-DR and testing resources to be deployed here..
+**drlocation** - region to be used for recovery.
+DR and testing resources to be deployed here.
+Default region UK West.

-namdID - sets unique value for resource naming.
+**namdID** - sets unique value for resource naming.
 Defaults to current date/time using yyMMddHHmm format.

-rgname - resource group name for production resources.
+**rgname** - resource group name for production resources.
 Defaults to rg-\<yyMMddHHmm>

-rgnameasr - resource group name for DR and testing resources.
+**rgnameasr** - resource group name for DR and testing resources.
 Defaults to rg-\<yyMMddHHmm>-asr

-adminUsername - operaring system admin password for deployed VMs.
+**adminUsername** - operaring system admin password for deployed VMs.
 Defaults to 'BCDR'

-adminPassword - Password for adminUsername account.
+**adminPassword** - Password for adminUsername account.
 Required, prompted for if not set.

-policyDefinitionID - Azure Policy ID of builtin policy for ASR configuration on VMs.
+**policyDefinitionID** - Azure Policy ID of builtin policy for ASR configuration on VMs.
 Default setting '/providers/Microsoft.Authorization/policyDefinitions/ac34a73f-9fa5-4067-9247-a3ecae514468'

 ## Naming